 How to Sand between Coats of Polyurethane?

 Sanding polyurethane is very different from regular sanding.
 When you sand polyurethane, you are not trying to strip the finish.
 You just want to get rid of imperfections and abrade the previous coat of polyurethane.
 Which helps the next coat of polyurethane to bond properly and give a smooth finish.

-That said, you need fine-grit sandpaper to sand Polyurethane.
+You need fine-grit sandpaper to sand polyurethane.
 Poly is not a very thick finish so using medium-grit or coarse sandpaper on the polyurethane will ruin the finish.
 The best sandpaper to use on polyurethane starts from 240-grit and above.

-To sand the coat of polyurethane, you just need to swipe the sandpaper over the polyurethane coating a few times.
-You do that till you notice that the bumps, grains, and dust nibs on the polyurethane have been cleared.
+To sand polyurethane, swipe the sandpaper over the polyurethane coating a few times.
+Sand until you notice that the bumps, grains, and dust nibs on the polyurethane have been cleared.